Inheritance Estate Tax Planning

 The federal estate tax exemption is the amount you can pass free of estate tax to your heirs.
 In addition, there is an unlimited “marital deduction” so that an unlimited amount can be left to a U.S. citizen spouse without any estate tax.
 The following is a schedule of the federal estate tax exemption based upon the year of death:

 The federal estate tax laws are coordinated with the federal gift tax laws.
 An unlimited amount can be given to a U.S. citizen spouse during life or at death.
-The first $14,000 given to each person in each calendar year (referred to as an “annual exclusion”) does not reduce a person’s lifetime gift tax exemption.
-In addition, for married couples gifts can be “split” and treated as being made one-half (1/2) by each spouse, thus increasing the “annual exclusion” to $28,000 per year per recipient.
+As of 2024, the first $18,000 given to each person in each calendar year (referred to as an “annual exclusion”) does not reduce a person’s lifetime gift tax exemption.
+In addition, for married couples gifts can be “split” and treated as being made one-half (1/2) by each spouse, thus increasing the “annual exclusion” to $36,000 per year per recipient.

 If the annual exclusion amounts are exceeded, a person begins to erode his or her lifetime gift tax exemption.
 If the lifetime gift tax exemption is exceeded, a federal gift tax of 40 percent is applicable on the excess.
 Any portion of the gift tax exemption used during a person’s lifetime reduces the estate tax exemption remaining at death.
-For example, if a single person made a gift of $414,000 to his son in 2013 and then died in 2014, the first $14,000 would be treated as an annual gift tax exclusion in 2013, and the remaining $400,000 would reduce the remaining gift tax exemption from $5.34 million to $4.94 million.
-When the person later died in 2014, $4.94 million of estate tax exemption would remain.
+For example, if a single person made a gift of $418,000 to his son in 2024 and then died later in 2024, the first $18,000 would be treated as an annual gift tax exclusion in 2024, and the remaining $400,000 would reduce the remaining gift tax exemption from $13.61 million to $13.21 million.
+When the person later died in 2024, $13.21 million of estate tax exemption would remain.

 For 2011 and beyond, there is portability of federal estate tax exemption between spouses.
 This means that upon death a spouse can pass his or her unused exemption to his surviving spouse.
 This is accomplished by filing a timely federal estate tax return reporting the amount of unused exemption remaining.